 Uneven Terrain: Ride does something with many of their boards to make them feel like they have an extra shock absorbing layer in them.
 Some love this ultra damp feel and some don’t.
 The one good thing is it makes a stiffer twin handle bumpy terrain better than it should.
-It’s still not as easy as some boards but at the end of the day it won’t punish you like some boards can.
+It’s still not as easy as some boards but at the end of the day, it won’t punish you as some boards can.

 Edge Hold: I’d like to see ride give a little something extra with the edge hold.
-I don’t want magnetraction but instead just a little something extra like many other companies are doing.
+I don’t want magnetraction but instead, just a little something extra like many other companies are doing.
 I believe this has a little extra camber in the tail than the DH2 and you could feel a little extra edge hold.
 Maybe that’s why.
 It’s an improvement but to us it felt still a bit on the great side of good.
 It’s not the best board we rode in hard conditions but it holds an edge well enough in less than ideal conditions.